This raises a crucial question: when can employers validly refuse LSL?

 - It is impractical to alter other employees’ working arrangements

-- It is impractical to recruit new workers to compensate for the employee taking Long Service Leave
+- It is impractical to recruit new workers to compensate for the employee taking LSL

 - A significant loss in productivity or efficiency will occur, or

 - There would be a significantly bad impact on the business’ customer service

 In addition, NSW and other employers in Australia typically have the discretion to refuse LSL in advance.
 That is, the use of Long Service Leave before the entitlement actually accrues to the employee.
 Employers may also prevent employees from taking LSL in a number of separate periods, rather than in one continuous period.

 Get a free legal document when you sign up to Lawpath